 It’d been a year by that point since my father had moved out of the house.
-They’d just gotten divorced that December.
+My parents had just gotten divorced that December.
 She told me about the ghost as if was a family relation who I’d simply never been introduced to formally, but who’d always been present at every reunion.
-I’d been living in that house since I was eleven years old, and for as long as I can remember since then, I’d always been the last one awake at night, staying up well past four in the morning.
+I’d been living in that house since I was eleven years old, and for as long as I can remember , I’d always been the last one awake at night, staying up well past four in the morning.
 I felt strange, knowing that perhaps I’d not been alone.
-She assured me that the spirit was confined to the room that used to be my mother and father’s bedroom.
+She assured me that the spirit was confined to the room that used to be their bedroom.
 The room to the right at the top of the stairs.

 I am convinced of these spirits that reside in the garage and the woodshed where we kept the snow blower that saved us from the high drifts of snow in the winter.
-I remember, when I was eighteen, one of the augers on the snow blower had broken, and despite this I’d still fought against the engine to clear a path out for my car.
-I remember how my heavy winter clothes made me sweat, and I noticed the feeling of it running slowly over my body before it dissolved when I finally pulled off my wool socks like a lifted curse.
+I remember when I was eighteen, one of the augers on the snow blower had broken, and in spite of this I still fought against the engine to clear a path out for my car.
+I remember how my heavy winter clothes made me sweat, and I noticed the feeling of it running slowly over my skin before it dissolved when I finally pulled off my wool socks like a lifted curse.

 There are spirits in the streets where Kim and I walked aimlessly between beaches and cafes on days I would record and then later sand away.
 They are days that elude photographs, and even when the picture is taken nothing appears on the film.
 The apparition can only be captured in the memory of those who choose to maintain it, like the nameless spirit that maintains the old farmhouse.
 That ghost that haunts my mother’s bedroom is quiet now, waiting patiently for us to leave.
 It knows that our family is on its way out.
 Now it only voices its presence in the walls under the guise of the hydronic system, sounding the drumbeat of the future and the past behind the horsehair drywall and plaster.